 A good cost of living and reasonable home prices help make O’Fallon an excellent place for residents, plus the city is within easy driving distance of big-city amenities in St. Louis.
 O’Fallon parents can enroll their children in the high-ranking Fort Zumwalt School District or the Wentzville R-IV School District, and many festivals such as Cabin Fever Daze are scheduled throughout the year.

 No municipal property taxes and a range of housing prices are among the advantages of living in Ballwin, which has two school districts and a low crime rate.
 The city enjoys a diverse economic base, and attractions include several parks, an aquatics center and Ballwin Golf Course.

 Part of the Kansas City metropolitan area, Lee’s Summit has a strong education presence with three public school districts and several college branch campuses.
 The city’s downtown district has undergone renovation while maintaining historic preservation, and transportation assets in Lee’s Summit include good roads and Lee’s Summit Municipal Airport.

 Liberty is home to William Jewell College, and major local employers include a Hallmark greeting card distribution warehouse.
 The city has a thriving downtown district and several buildings on the National Register of Historic Places, and notable sites of interest include three museums and a Liberty Square shopping center.

-With Interstate 70 passing through the city to provide a major transportation link, St. Peters is a regional shopping and healthcare destination thanks to Mid Rivers Mall and a Barnes-Jewish St. Peters Hospital.
+With Interstate 70 passing through the city to provide a major transportation link, St. Peters is a regional shopping and health care destination thanks to Mid Rivers Mall and Barnes-Jewish St. Peters Hospital.
 An extensive parks system is available to residents along with a Rec-Plex recreation complex.